-Once upon a time, Kate served as an Office Assistant in the ExCollege, and she liked the job so much that she's worked at a university ever since!
-She is currently House Administrator of Kirkland House at Harvard University, where her job spans residential life, student life, and academic advising.
+In her undergraduate years Kate served as a student worker in the ExCollege, and she liked the job so much that she's worked at a university ever since!
+She is currently the Assistant Director of Student Affairs at The Fletcher School, where she works with graduate students and student organizations.
 She is also a PhD student at Boston College's Lynch School of Education.
-In Fall 2018, she taught an ExCollege course titled Deconstructing the Ivory Tower: A Critical Perspective on Universities about the history of American higher education.
+In Fall 2018 she taught an ExCollege course titled Deconstructing the Ivory Tower: A Critical Perspective on Universities about the history of American higher education.

 Bruce Cohen (A'83)